2021 Washington Nationals season: Before Opening Day

 After he was released from a minor league deal with the Chicago White Sox, with whom he spent spring training, catcher Jonathan Lucroy signed a new minor league deal with the Nationals on April 3, days after the Nationals broke camp.
 Lucroy's contract was selected and he was promoted to the 26-man roster before the Nationals' first game of the season on April 6, as Yan Gomes, Alex Avila, Josh Bell, Kyle Schwarber, Josh Harrison, Jon Lester, Patrick Corbin, Brad Hand, Will Harris, and Jordy Mercer were placed on the injured list.
 Cody Wilson was also named to the roster as a "replacement player" as the Nationals dealt with a COVID-19 outbreak in the clubhouse.
-The Nationals also brought up Luis García, Carter Kieboom, Yadiel Hernández, Tres Barrera, Sam Clay, Ryne Harper, and Kyle McGowin after previously optioning them to the minors during spring training.
+The Nationals also brought up Luis García Jr., Carter Kieboom, Yadiel Hernández, Tres Barrera, Sam Clay, Ryne Harper, and Kyle McGowin after previously optioning them to the minors during spring training.